peterpickles/hackathon-2/README.md

 * Setup your database with Mongodb with terminal commands
 * Create .env file, inside set a "JWT_SECRET=wordOfyourchoice".
 * To have a view of your database, use Mongo Compass or Robo 3T to manage the data in your MongoDb.
+* Some pictures of yourself using different emotions, or you can just use your friend's picture

 # Backlog for future development